scimma/archive-ingest/Readme.md

 ## Usage/development  Notes

-Produciotn and development deployments are via containers.
+Producition and development deployments are via containers.
 Containers are made via the Makefile in this directory.
-There are AWS-Specifc mechanismns fordeployed containers gaining AWS credentials.
-Destop development is supported by running the housekeeping.py applicaiton natively, using AWS credentails present supported by the AWS devleopment kit, boto3.
+There are AWS-Specifc mechanismns for deployed containers gaining AWS credentials.
+Desktop development is supported by running the housekeeping.py applicaition natively, using AWS credentails present supported by the AWS devleopment kit, boto3, and useng the development

-Developers can test againist live systems in the development area, mixedin with mocks of hop, the databse, and the onject store.
+Developers can test againist live systems in the development area, mixedin with mocks of hop.
+The mock of hop produces data that is not deterministically replicable, or difficult to replicate.
+These include

+- data from early versions of hop_client
+- dat that is recieved more than once.

 Housekeeping.py also contains utilites to monitoring/ adminstering the application.
 (See the readme in the src diretory for further